 Investigator: Jill M. Wecht, EdD

 After suffering a SCI, maintaining blood pressure is often a challenge.
 We are studying how SCI disrupts normal blood pressure regulation.
 The benefit of medications to keep blood pressure in the normal range while sitting is being evaluated.
-Keeping blood pressure normal while seated upright should maintain the ability of an individual to think normally.
+We believe that keeping blood pressure normal while seated upright should help maintain brain blood flow and improve thinking in persons with SCI.

 Investigator: Mark A. Korsten, MD